Industrial-Functional-Agent/cs231n/Week5/Lecture5.md

 W = np.random.randn(fan_in, fan_out) / np.sqrt(fan_in/2)
 ```
 ## Batch Normalization
 It's good to make inputs of activation be normalized (unit gaussian), because constraint in input acts as a form of **regularization**.
 Therefore we insert **batch normalization layer** between fully connected part and activation part for each layers in network.
+Several advantages followed after batch normalization.
 ```python
 ...
 # Assume two layer neural net